arnodpt/gofizzbuzz/README.md

 Prometheus is accessible at `http://localhost:9090` (or `PROMETHEUS_PORT` in config).

 Grafana is accessible at `http://localhost:3000` (or `GRAFANA_PORT` in config).
 User is `admin` and the credential is available in [docker-compose.yml](./docker-compose.yml).

+If you changed the ports, you should also update ports in Prometheus and Grafana yml files ([grafana/provisioning/datasources/prometheus.yaml](./grafana/provisioning/datasources/prometheus.yaml) and [prometheus/prometheus.yml](./prometheus/prometheus.yml))

 ## How it was made